 Crossroads #1: Both distances will head out from the aid station and head down the steep, rocky gully for a short distance until it flattens out but continues twisting and turning.
 Runners will reach a “T” in the road where they take a left hand turn.

 Runners will follow along the beautiful rim for a short time before they head up the steep ledgy section to the Pizza Overlook aid station.

 (Half Marathon): Half marathoners will travel on the open rolling section of Mary’s Loop until the hit the Wrangler’s Loop cutoff.
 They will make a sharp left where some sections will be loose or sandy but overall good footing.
 A nice decent will bring racers to the Moore Fun aid station.

 Moore Fun: The trail becomes rocky and technical as it makes the big climb to the top of this fun section.
 After it levels off for a short distance, it will make a fun technical decent to the cattleguard and a water drop that you visited on the way out.
 From there, you will go back the same way you came, down the short steep section to the dirt road and back to the finish.

-Saturday Aid Stations: gels, potato chips, peanut butter and jelly, chocolate, bananas, ice water and Tailwind Endurance Fuel hydration.
+Saturday Aid Stations: gels, potato chips, peanut butter and jelly rolls, chocolate, bananas, ice water and Tailwind Endurance Fuel hydration.